-Torreele joined the Médecins Sans Frontières Access to Essential Medicines Campaign in its pioneering years as chair of the Drugs for Neglected Diseases Working Group, a think tank to come up with new ideas to foster needs-driven research and development of treatments for diseases that primarily affect developing countries.
-A key outcome of this group was the creation in 2003 of the Drugs for Neglected Diseases initiative (DNDi), a nonprofit drug development organization of which she was a founding member.
+Torreele graduated as a bioengineer and obtained a PhD in applied biological sciences from the Free University Brussels.
+As an R&D coordinator at the Flanders Interuniversity Institute for Biotechnology, she worked on policy issues related to biomedical research agenda-setting, patenting of (public) research findings, and the commercialization of biotechnology research.
+Torreele joined the Médecins Sans Frontières Access to Essential Medicines Campaign in its pioneering years as chair of the Drugs for Neglected Diseases Working Group, a think tank for new ideas to foster needs-driven R&D on treatments for diseases affecting developing countries.
+A key outcome of this group was the creation in 2003 of the Drugs for Neglected Diseases initiative, a nonprofit drug development organization of which she was a founding member.

 Torreele joined Open Society in 2009 to lead their access to medicines and innovation work, advancing health and human rights with a focus on transparency and supporting civil society voices in the national, regional, and global policy making that shapes access to medicines and biomedical innovation.